PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 tests keep the source-signature assignment before the first setter in both repairs.
 No strict xfail remains.

+The following 181-line `_repair_mixed_nhwc_inputs_for_nchw_concat` remains a
+raw lowerer owner with two production calls, on fallback and final ModelIR.
+Its focused contract covers canonical spatial selection from two agreeing inputs, the two-input output-shape fallback, local NHWC-to-NCHW adapter insertion, output channel/shape reconciliation, idempotence, wrong axis, missing input, invalid rank, and an already-NCHW no-op.
+A raw-owner architecture gate fixes quantization cloning, direct operator insertion, the compatibility input setter, and both production positions.

+Three unsafe paths are strict xfails.
+Adapter creation mutates the ModelIR one input at a time, so a malformed signature on a later NHWC input raises after an earlier adapter is already inserted.
+The required Concat output tensor is resolved only after adapter insertion and input rewiring, allowing a rewrite to succeed with an unresolved output.
+Finally, cloned per-axis quantization keeps the NHWC channel dimension `3` instead of remapping it to NCHW dimension `1`.
+All prospective adapters, the required output, and quantization metadata must be validated into an immutable plan before the first tensor or operator insertion.

 Wrong-way NCHW-to-NHWC Transpose-before-Conv sanitation is owned by the Torch/ TensorFlow-free `passes/conv_input_layout.py` module.
 A graph containing a Transpose constructs or reuses one `ModelIRGraphIndex`; a Transpose-free graph